telerik/blazor-docs/components/treeview/templates.md

 }
 ````

->caption Use templates to implement navigation between views without the usage of the UrlField feature
+### Use templates to implement navigation between views without the usage of the UrlField feature

 ````CSHTML
 Implement your own navigation through NavLink elements, instead of using the built-in feature